 Study of basic global patterns and problems and the distinctive characteristics and interconnections of world culture regions with human ways of living viewed in their interactions and associations with natural, human, and technological resources of aspects of the environment.
-Course made functional in everyday living through perception of relations between concepts of the course and current world problems.
+The course made functional in everyday living through the perception of relations between concepts of the course and current world problems.

 GEO 103 Geography of the United States and Canada

-Introductory regional analysis of population, land utilization, and economic activity through a comprehensive study of interrelationships between humans and the physical and cultural environments.
-Provides a conceptual framework within which past, present, and future rural and urban environments of the United States and Canada become explainable.
+The introductory regional analysis of population, land utilization, and economic activity through a comprehensive study of interrelationships between humans and the physical and cultural environments.
+It provides a conceptual framework within which past, present, and future rural and urban environments of the United States and Canada become explainable.

 GEO 105 Physical Geography